Little-Mage/ShogiGUI-piece-sets/README.md

 The PNG folder contains all mentioned above and more in picture format.

-#### Note: All the pieces were made by CouchTomato, but I arranged and edited them onto the ShogiGUI format so enjoy. :)
+#### Credit: All the pieces were made by CouchTomato, but I arranged and edited them onto the ShogiGUI format so enjoy. :)

 The Rook and Bishop from some sets were edited slightly by me but taken from the Lichess Github.